Last Updated: 30th March, 2019

 Skibbereen's Farmers Market held ever Saturday morning in Skibbereen's town centre is a delight, where you can purchase local produce such as fruit, vegetables and herbs, freshly baked breads and cakes, local West Cork Honey, cheeses (such as the well known award winning Gubbeen Cheese) and organic meats, and locally caught fish, what could be better, and local crafts such as Bog Wood Sculptures, Hand Crafted Furniture from Irish Timber and Local Pottery.

 With 26 pubs in the town and award winning restaurants scattered all around, there is also plenty to do in the evening.
-Skibbereen truly offers the visitor an a la carte menu, with something for everyone's taste – great places to visit, superb shopping, boating, cycling, whale watching, excellent accommodation, a wide selection of pubs and restaurants and that relaxed atmosphere that has made West Cork famous throughout the world.
+Skibbereen truly offers the visitor an a la carte menu, with something for everyone's taste – great places to visit, superb shopping, boating, cycling, whale watching, rowing, not to mention the famous Olympian rowing local stars the O'Donovan brothers, excellent accommodation, a wide selection of Skibbereen pubs and restaurants and that relaxed atmosphere that has made West Cork famous throughout the world.